 Beyond Dry January: Annie Grace gives tips to stay alcohol free for longer

-Dry January is coming to a close which means many of those who’ve abstained from alcohol for the first month of the year are looking forward to cracking open the wine come February.
-But why not keep the momentum going?
+If you’re ready to embrace dry January, why not keep the alcohol free momentum going and embrace the sober movement?
 Annie Grace, author of ‘The Alcohol Experiment’ talks to Lumity about how you can successfully go beyond Dry January.

 Taking time away from the bottle does wonders for your mind, body and overall health and yet after abstaining for a month many people fling themselves back into their old life – even celebrating with a binge.